What You’ll Learn 🧩

 13}

-Event handlers are defined in setup_window.cpp file.
-The following pictures will show which event handler is called when a certain action is performed.
+Event handlers themselves are defined in setup_window.cpp file.
+The following sections explain which handler is triggered based on user actions.

 1void SetupWindow::onCriteriaChannelChanged(Dewesoft::MUI::ComboBox& cBox, Dewesoft::MUI::EventArgs& args)